Griger5/mole-cli/README.md

 # mole-cli
 **mole-cli** is a cross-platform C++17 library for building command line interfaces.
 This library aims for easy installation, easy use, and quick integration with already existing projects.
-It has been tested on Linux, Windows and macOS through the use of *Github Actions*.
+It has been tested on Linux, Linux-ARM, Windows and macOS through the use of *Github Actions*.

 CLIs created by this library will give ample warnings if there is a wrong number of arguments passed to a command, or if the argument types do not match.
 Basic types are supported out-of-the-box (bool, int, float, double, char, string), and support for other types (user-defined included) can be easily added.